syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### expandAllItems()
 {:#methods:expandallitems}

-To Expand all the parent items in gantt
+To Expand all the parent items in Gantt

 #### Example